 About CTP Insurance

-Serious injuries can cost hundreds of thousands of dollars in rehabilitation and medical fees, so it is important that you as a driver or owner are protected from having to personally pay these expenses.
+Paying your CTP insurance premium provides cover under a legislated Policy of Insurance to protect you (and other people who use your vehicle, with or without your consent) against the financial impact of causing injury or death to other road users through the use of your vehicle anywhere in Australia.
+Serious injuries can cost hundreds of thousands of dollars in rehabilitation and medical fees, so it’s important that you as a driver or owner are protected from having to personally pay these expenses.